Seven Factors to Consider When Choosing an Electric Actuator

 A couple of additional features to consider are temperature control and blockage control.

-To speak with an expert about the right actuator for your operation, contact your local Kimray representative.
+To speak with an expert about choosing the right actuator for your operation or other zero emission solutions, contact your local Kimray store or authorized distributor.